aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 4. Select **Next: Permissions** and choose **Attach existing policies directly**.
 Choose the AdministratorAccess policy to add to your user.

 **SECURITY DISCLAIMER:** Here, you are adding full administrator access for simplicity of lab purposes.
 However, it is best practices that with IAM you assign fine-grained permissions to AWS services and to your resources.
+If you want to make your permissions more fine-grained and not use admin permissions, you can add permissions for only the services that will be used in this lab, including S3, Kinesis, Glue, Athena, and QuickSight.

 <p align="center"><img src="http://d2a4jpfnohww2y.cloudfront.net/serverless-analytics/IAM2.png" /></p>